Note: If you can find used stuff on Craigslist or Ebay, typically should be 50% cost of retail.

 While barbells are better for bigger exercises (holding more weight and for leg exercises), dumbbells (below) may be a good safer starting point and are versatile (lunges/flies/turbulence training), or better if you don’t have enough room for a rack.
 A con is that barbells or even dumbbell bars (ie an Olympic curl bar) are cheaper!

-Best Adjustable Dumbbells: For the best feel/comfort/sturdiness, get the Ironmaster Quick-Lock Adjustable Dumbbell System with Stand [Amazon], with options of $378 for Up to 45 lbs, $618 for Up to 75 lbs, and optional $294 45 lb Add on Kit (raises 75 lb kit to 120 lb).
+Best Adjustable Dumbbells: For the best feel/comfort/sturdiness, get the Ironmaster Quick-Lock Adjustable Dumbbell System with Stand [Ironmaster], with options of $529 for Up to 45 lbs, $869 for Up to 75 lbs (with stand), and optional $294 45 lb Add on Kit (raises 75 lb kit to 120 lb).
 These feel more like real dumbbells than the PowerBlock and can withstand drops, however, switching weights takes longer (ie half a minute vs the instant PowerBlock).
 The 120 lb expansion is for the truly hardcore.

 Do NOT get the Bowflex (ie SelectTech 552 – crappy, rattles around, delicate locking mechanism, can break easily if dropped, very long length even if low weight, less range/motion), Weider SpeedWeight (Ironmaster is better)

 Best Adjustable Flat Incline Decline Bench